marcelgwerder/laravel-api-handler/README.md

 meta-filter-count | Meta-Filter-Count

 #### Use an envelope for the response
 By default meta data is included in the response header.
-If you want to have everything togheter in the response body you can request a so called "envelope" either by including `response-envelope` in the `_config` parameter or by overriding the default `config.php` of the package.
+If you want to have everything together in the response body you can request a so called "envelope" either by including `response-envelope` in the `_config` parameter or by overriding the default `config.php` of the package.

 The envelope has the following structure: